jaspector

 Monday through Friday, 8:00 AM to 12:00 PM and 1:30 PM to 5:00 PM

-Typical inspection sequence: Publicly available city sources do not publish a full inspection sequence.
+Typical sequence: Publicly available city sources do not publish a full inspection sequence.
 Final inspection is expressly required; certificate of occupancy issuance required before occupancy.

-Do I need a building permit in Ingram, TX?
+01 Do I need a building permit in Ingram, TX?

 A permit is required before constructing, enlarging, altering, repairing, moving, or demolishing a structure covered by Article 3.02 of the city code.
 City code also states a permit is required for all nonresidential construction covered by the adopted IBC.
 City contact FAQ confirms yes, a permit is needed to build in Ingram.

-How much does a building permit cost in Ingram, TX?
+02 How much does a building permit cost in Ingram, TX?

+Building permit fees in Ingram, TX are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not publicly identified.
 City ordinance states fees are charged under a separately adopted fee schedule..

-How do I apply for a building permit in Ingram, TX?
+03 How do I apply for a building permit in Ingram, TX?

-1. Confirm the parcel is inside Ingram city limits.
+To apply for a building permit in Ingram, TX, follow these steps: 1.
+Confirm the parcel is inside Ingram city limits.
 2. Obtain the applicable permit form from the city's Government page.
 Forms include at least commercial building permit application.
 3. Complete the permit form with project details: description, valuation, square footage, legal description, owner and contractor information, 911 address, TXDOT permit number, KCEH permit number, and insurance information where applicable.
 4. File the application with city staff, building official, or city secretary before work begins.
 5. Wait for review, pay the fee required under the city's fee schedule, and post the issued permit at the worksite.
 6. Complete required inspections and obtain final approval/certificate of occupancy before occupancy.

-How long does it take to get a building permit in Ingram, TX?
+04 How long does it take to get a building permit in Ingram, TX?

-How do I schedule a building inspection in Ingram, TX?
+05 How do I schedule a building inspection in Ingram, TX?

-Inspections can be scheduled via: City staff at 230 Hwy 39, Ingram, TX 78025, (830) 367-5115, CitySecretary@IngramTX.com.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ingram, TX via: City staff at 230 Hwy 39, Ingram, TX 78025, (830) 367-5115, CitySecretary@IngramTX.com.
 No public inspection-request portal or inspection-hotline instructions found..

-Other cities in Kerr County
+Other jurisdictions in Kerr County.

-View all Kerr County jurisdictions →
+All Kerr County jurisdictions →